G0PLY/DCLXVI_X/README.md

 game options file is diablo.ini located in the %AppData% folder devilutionx features work except refills, and globe data for non mana classes have been disabled, this mod is intended to be used with Singleplayer Quests turned on but is not forced (although it might cause issues if not turned on)
 --------------------------------------------------------------------------------------------------
 DCLXVI Features:
 =======
 Ironman-esk inspired Diablo mod
 --------------------------------------------------------------------------------------------------
-Added "Classes", class skills may only be used by other classes with scrolls,
+Added "Classes", class skills may only be used by other classes with scrolls and staves,

 Multiplayer mode only,

 Weapons may have spells,

+Items with magic must be equipped to see what spell it has (no more Staff of Healing type names),

 Players start with 100gp and no items,